pimcore/pimcore/docs/Development_Documentation/03_Documents/01_Editables/30_Select.md

 ## General

-A selectbox implemention in documents.
-The select editable generates **select** box component in Editmode, next you can use that value in your application.
+The select editable generates select-box component in Editmode.

 ## Configuration